What are Keys and KeyWays (Shaft Key)?

 Splines Keys

-The Keyed joint is the final product of a shaft key where it is been mounted of the device where it ensures the connection transmits the load, power, and rotation.
+The keyed joint is the final product of a shaft key where it has been mounted on the device where it ensures the connection transmits the load, power, and rotation.
+Accuracy is very important during the design to avoid slippage.

 Advantages and disadvantages of keys and keyways (keyed joints)